Jimboom7/what-a-goal-viewer/README.md

 The program checks the screen multiple times per second.
 Let's take this screenshot for example:
 ![Original](https://i.imgur.com/1tLopkf.png)
-The marked areas are preprocessed:
+The marked areas are preprocessed in the following way:
 - Cut out the area
 - Add a border (Tesseract doesn't like text at the edges of the image)
 - Convert to HSV color space